 Is it also important to note that the key objective is to have as little bad debt as you can, while using good debt to develop your wealth.
 ‘Debt may be difficult to eliminate altogether but by being aware of these two debt classes, you can better understand where your finances are going in the long term.

-With EOFY approaching, to better understand what type of debt you have and if any of your debt is tax deductible, set up a consultation with our team.
+Its is always to better understand what type of debt you have and if any of your debt is tax deductible, set up a consultation with our team.